purestorage/helm-charts/docs/csi-snapshot-clones.md

 * Kubernetes already running, deployed, configured, etc
 * PSO correctly installed and using [Pure CSI Driver v5.0.5](https://github.com/purestorage/helm-charts/releases/tag/5.0.5)+.
-* For the snapshot feature, ensure you have Kubernetes 1.13+ installed and the `VolumeSnapshotDataSource` feature gate is enabled
+* For the snapshot feature, ensure you have Kubernetes 1.13+ installed and the `VolumeSnapshotDataSource` feature gate is enabled.
+This featuregate is set to `True` by default from 1.17 and therefore does not need to be set from this version onwards.
-* For the clone feature, ensure you have Kubernetes 1.15+ installed and the `VolumePVCDataSource` feature gate is enabled
+* For the clone feature, ensure you have Kubernetes 1.15+ installed and the `VolumePVCDataSource` feature gate is enabled.
+This feature graduated to GA in 1.18 and is therefore no longer required in that and subsequent versions.

 ### Enabling Feature Gates